 This format was selected because it consistently delivered the highest R-squared value, indicating the least amount of variance.
 These lines of best fit are purposely only depicted in the range of forces tested and are not to be extrapolated.
 The logarithmic scale of the x-axis understates the difference between two data points, especially towards the right of the diagram.
 Nonetheless, both the 0° and 90° Wöhler curves show clear correlations between the maximum force selected for the test and the number of cycles endured until failure.

-Due to material inhomogeneities, the data points scatter, indicating an element of unpredictability as to when a material will fail – this is the main reason multiple tests at each load level are necessary.
+Due to material inhomogeneities, the data points scatter, indicating an element of unpredictability as to when a material will fail.
+This is the main reason multiple tests at each load level are necessary.
 To accommodate this statistical uncertainty, engineers calculate the probability of failure for a given load after a given number of load cycles [Sturm Sascha] [MG Skript].
 This is often presented similarly to a Wöhler curve with three quasi-parallel lines representing a 10 %, 50 %, and 90 % probability of failure (as shown in figure 22).
 The placement of the lines is determined by the statistical distribution of specimens and their points of failure and follows a Gaussian distribution.
 Due to time constraints, not enough specimens were tested at each load level be able to produce such a diagram.
 This statistical uncertainty is one of the main reasons why components are designed with a certain safety factor S. This makes it difficult to make maximum use of the lightweight potential of materials such as SFRPs.

 Analysis of Temperature and Viscoelastic Behaviour